Living with Chronic Pain

 7. Improve your sleep:

-When experiencing chronic pain, getting enough sleep can be that much more difficult.
+Consider reducing blue light exposure from screens before bed and cutting back on caffeine earlier in the day.
+Prioritize creating a sleep-friendly environment to set yourself up for restful nights.
 Meditation, acupuncture, and relaxation techniques, and other natural remedies can help you fall asleep and get back to sleep on restless nights.

-8. Be mindful of what you eat, drink, and do
+8. Be mindful of what you eat, drink, and do:

 References: